-- 1. Establish meeting times, rules, and procedure at the beginning of each academic year - 2.
-Allocate program specific money provided by the institutional financial officer to its constituent interest groups, classes, programs - 3.
-Each Program Council shall provide one member to serve as their nominee for the MSM-SGA Presidential elections by the third Friday of February each academic year - a.
+1. Establish meeting times, rules, and procedure at the beginning of each academic year

+- 2. Allocate program specific money provided by the institutional financial officer to its constituent interest groups, classes, programs - Each Program Council shall provide one member to serve as their nominee for the MSM-SGA Presidential elections by the third Friday of February each academic year a.
 It is the Program Council's responsibility to decide their nomination process - 4.
 Provide monthly reports on the welfare of its constituents, initiatives and programs to be sent directly to the MSM-SGA President and made available for the entire Student Body. - 5.
 Create and oversee any and all committees, both ad hoc and standing which are necessary to promote the welfare of its students - 6.
-Abide by the MSM-SGA and Program Council Constitutions
+Abide by the MSM-SGA and Program Council Constitutions - 7.
+Serve as designated officer or appoint students for the following committees and any other administrative committees requiring student involvement - Curriculum Evaluation Committee member - Other Committees

-Article V Student Duties and Powers
+SGA-Article V Student Duties and Powers